Selwynuy/Resume-Builder/implementation-planning/ai-features.md

 ### 5. Personalization

 - [ ] AI adapts to user's writing style
+  - **REMOVED: All resumes use a consistent professional tone for clarity and ATS compatibility.**

 ### 6. Analytics & Insights